Skip to content

 What technology stack does QuoteNode use?

-Backend: Java 25 with Spring Boot 4.
+Backend: Java 26 with Spring Boot 4.
 Frontend: Vue 3 with Vite, PrimeVue 4, and Tailwind CSS 4.
-Database: PostgreSQL 16.
-PDF generation: Gotenberg (Chromium-based).
-Reverse proxy: Caddy 2 with automatic HTTPS.
+Database: PostgreSQL.
+PDF generation: Gotenberg/Chromium.
+Reverse proxy: Caddy or an operator-provided proxy.

 How are database migrations handled?

 QuoteNode uses Flyway for schema management.
 Migrations run automatically on backend startup.
-Existing migrations are never modified — schema changes are always additive.
+Existing migrations are never modified; schema changes are additive.

 Can I customize the offer PDF template?